 The FiTI provides a number of tangible benefits for coastal countries at the national and international level.
 These will vary depending on the national context.

-- Governments of host countries benefit from an enhanced political reputation by demonstrating a clear commitment to good governance for responsible fisheries.
+|National authorities of coastal states||Benefit from an enhanced political reputation by demonstrating a clear commitment to good governance for responsible fisheries.
 This can lead to increased trust and an improved contracting, trade and investment environment.|

-- Governments of host countries as well as their fisheries partners benefit equally by demonstrating that the country is getting a fair deal for its fishery resources, contributing to greater economic and political stability and food security.
+Furthermore, it helps demonstrating that the country is getting a fair deal for its fishery resources, contributing to greater economic and political stability and food security.

 |Industrial fishing companies||Benefit from an enhanced reputation in the market and a ‘level playing field’ where all companies provide information according to a coherent framework.|

 |Small-scale fishers||Benefit from an increased recognition of their contribution to the country’s food security and development, while improved transparency supports responsible governance of tenure that is needed for securing sustainable small-scale fisheries.|

-- Civil Society Organizations, workers and consumers benefit from an enhanced ability to hold governments and companies accountable through an increased amount of information in the public domain.
+|Civil Society||Benefits from an enhanced ability to hold governments and companies accountable through an increased amount of information in the public domain.
 Furthermore, civil society organizations will benefit from greater involvement in the production of credible information on fisheries, being recognized as an equal stakeholder in the country’s national Multi-Stakeholder Group.|